Buying more lottery tickets is the only way to increase your chances of winning the jackpot. However, this strategy is not that simple.

 The Probability of Buying More Lottery Tickets

 For illustration, we will use the 6/49 lotto system with 13,983,816 possible combinations.
-If you buy one ticket, you have only 1 chance in 13,983,816.
-So buy another ticket with a different combination, and you have 2 chances in 13,983,816.
+If you buy one ticket, your probability is one in 13,983,816.
+So buy another ticket with a different combination, and you have two chances in 13,983,816.
 And so on.

 Certainly, buying two tickets will technically improve your probability from 1 in 14 million to 1 in 7 million.